Materials-Consortia/OPTIMADE/optimade.rst

   An optional boolean to indicate whether any of the data lines in the response contains a reference marker.
   A value of :val:`false` means that the client does not have to process any of the lines to detect reference markers, which may speed up the parsing.

+- :field:`"item_schema"`: Object.
+  An object that represents a JSON Schema that validates the data lines of the response.
+  The format SHOULD be the relevant partial extract of a valid property definition as described in `Property Definitions`_.
+  If a schema is provided, it MUST be a valid JSON schema using the same version of JSON schema as described in that section.

 - :field:`"links"`: Object.
   An object to provide relevant links for the property being provided.
   It MAY contain the following key: